 What does SPILL mean?

-Dynamic arrays come with a package full of benefits but it also includes the user to a new error – SPILL!
+Dynamic arrays come with a package full of benefits, but it also includes the user to a new error – SPILL!
 These formulas produce multiple results and display them to the neighboring cells.
+SPILL error is caused when a formula with multiple results cannot display its output array, as those cells already contain some data.

-A simple solution to this problem is to clear contents of the cells in the spill range.
+A simple solution to this problem is to clear the contents of the cells in the spill range.

 How to fix #SPILL Excel?